DEVOTIONALS

 in new ways.
 In addition to being a contributor and having a sense of

-responsibility, you felt good when your parents showed a trust in you
+responsibility, you felt good when your parents showed their trust in

 All of these feelings (being a contributor, being considered as